MLonSoccer/awesome-machine-learning-on-soccer/README.md

-# Awesome Machine Learning On Soccer
+# Machine Learning On Soccer
 Cool links, research papers, and open source projects related to Machine Learning applied to Soccer (MLonSoccer)